coderbyheart/blog/_posts/2016-10-03-agilecologne.md

 You can't just plant an agile project into your organization without providing the grounds for it to grow roots.

-P.S.: [We][RH] can help your organization to provide the support for agile projects that they need!

 [1]: http://agilecologne.de/
 [2]: http://agilemanifesto.org/
 [su]: https://www.flickr.com/photos/tacker/30109096515/in/album-72157671333742283/